James Dahlman: Mayor of Omaha

 Dahlman was elected in 1906 to serve as Omaha mayor, the first of three elections in a row which he won.
 He became a close ally of Tom Dennison, who reportedly supported his first campaign because Dahlman was "tolerant" of Dennison's Sporting District in downtown Omaha.
 In 1908 the Nebraska Legislature passed a law that required saloons to be open only during daylight hours.
 Mayor Dahlman led the opposition in Omaha, where he openly flaunted his defiance in a variety of establishments throughout the city.

 In his first term Dahlman ensured Dennison's political standing within the city.
 However, running on an anti-Prohibition ticket, Dahlman quickly lost support of Bryan, who deeply supported Prohibition.

 Dahlman has been noted for his early concern for the city's citizens, particularly calling for prudence during Thanksgiving Day meals.
 He was also condemned for his "loose" attitudes towards Omaha's vice elements.
-Religious leaders throughout the city started referring to "Dahlmanism", which according to a period newspaper called the Omaha Bee, "exposes the most sacred interests of morality and public order.
+Religious leaders throughout the city started referring to "Dahlmanism", which according to the daily Omaha Bee, "exposes the most sacred interests of morality and public order.
 Its concealed friendliness to the elements of vice and crime renders Dahlmanism a menace to public morals."